$ \Lambda_c $ semileptonic decays: Formalism

 where $ G_F $ denotes the Fermi constant and $ V_{c d} $ is the CKM matrix element.
 The Feynman diagram of $ \Lambda_c \rightarrow n \ell \nu_\ell$ is shown in Fig.~\ref{fig:diagram}.
-The leptonic part of this decay mode can be obtained through electro-weak perturbation theory, while the hadronic part can not be calculated perturbatively due to its involvement in the low-energy aspects of QCD.
-In general, the weak transition matrix element of hadronic part can be parametrized in terms of transition form factors
+The leptonic part of this decay mode can be obtained through electroweak perturbation theory, while the hadronic part cannot be calculated perturbatively due to its involvement in the low-energy aspects of QCD.
+In general, the weak transition matrix element of the hadronic part can be parametrized in terms of transition form factors

-where $ q_1 $ and $ q_2 $ are the four-vector momentum of initial state $ \Lambda_c $ and final state neutron, respectively.
+where $ q_1 $ and $ q_2 $ are the four-vector momentum of the initial state $ \Lambda_c $ and final state neutron, respectively.
 The momentum transfer $ q $ is defined as $ q=q_1-q_2 $.

 To calculate the transition form factors by QCDSR, the three-point correlation functions can be formally constructed as